-Nottingham & District Gun Club celebrated its 50th anniversary in 2012.
+Nottingham & District Gun Clubs celebrated it's 60th anniversary in 2022.

 Carl Smith took over the ground from Roger and Sue Groves in 2004.
 Carl's devotion to the ground began when he was a trapper here for pocket money in his youth.
 Never losing that early love of clay pigeon shooting, Carl worked tirelessly to be able to purchase the shooting ground with his brother, Jonathan.